 The Main Skier Types:

-One of the key considerations for the DIN value is the skier’s ability.
-The DIN value takes this into consideration by separating skiers up into 3 main types (with 2 sub-types either side).
+One of the key considerations for the DIN chart value is the skier’s ability.
+The DIN value takes this into consideration by separating skiers up into 3 main types (with 2 sub-types on either side).

 For a release value lower than for a Type 1 skier.